 - In only a few cases, we will cover prescriptions filled at out-of-network pharmacies.
-Send us a copy of your receipt when you ask us to pay you back. - Please refer to Chapter 5, Section A8, page 8 to learn more about out-of-network pharmacies.
+Send us a copy of your receipt when you ask us to pay you back. - Please refer to Chapter 5, Section A8 to learn more about out-of-network pharmacies. - We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an in-network pharmacy.